 To stop accepting responses you can deactivate or lock your poll.
 If you lock a poll while it is still activated, participants can see the poll on your PollEv.com presenter page, but are unable to respond.
 To remove the poll from your PollEv.com presenter page, simply click the Activate icon once more to deactivate.

 If the poll is in fullscreen mode, you can access Lock and Activate/Deactivate icons by hovering over the upper right side of the poll.
 Remember a poll in full screen is automatically activated.

 If your poll is locked, you can easily unlock it.
-Just go to your My Polls page, select the poll you want to unlock, and click the Unlock button at the top of the window.
+Just go to your Activities page, select the poll you want to unlock, and click the Unlock button at the top of the window.